dbowmans46/CourseraData/Applied Plotting- Charting- and Data Representation in Python/Readme.md

-These are the data files for Assignment 4 from the Coursera course Applied Plotting, Charting, and Data Representation in Python
+These are the data files for Assignment 4 from the Coursera course Applied Plotting, Charting, and Data Representation in Python.
+The Excel files were the files originally used, but the CSV files can be used for those looking to run a code that connects to GitHub for the data.